 Subject Bobby Carter in attendance.

 Exploring universal themes of identity, dreams, family, loss and love, filmmaker Bobbi Jo Hart’s Rebels on Pointe is the first-ever documentary celebrating the world-famous Les Ballets Trockadero de Monte Carlo.
-The notorious all-male, drag ballet company was founded more than 40 years ago in New York City on the heels of the Stonewall riots, and has a passionate cult following around the world.
+The notorious all-male, comic ballet troupe was founded more than 40 years ago in New York City on the heels of the Stonewall riots, and has a passionate cult following around the world.

 The film juxtaposes intimate behind-the-scenes access, rich archives and history, engaging character-driven stories and live performances shot in North America, Europe and Japan.
 Rebels on Pointe is a creative blend of gender-bending artistic expression, diversity, passion and purpose.
 A story that ultimately proves that a ballerina is not only a woman dancing —but an act of revolution in a tutu.